ember-learn/guides-source/README.md

 npm run lint:md
 ```

+Linting and spellchecking must pass or they will fail in Travis-CI.
+See [CONTRIBUTING.md](CONTRIBUTING.md) for more information on linting and spellchecking.

 ### Internal and external links

-Testing of internal and external links can be performed using 3 commands:
+Testing of internal and external links can be performed using three commands:

 ```bash
 # Run all test scripts in `/node-tests` except those located